 A thesis will not be required.
 Consequently, BLY 599 (Thesis) may not be taken, and the six semester hours normally associated with it must be earned through formal coursework.

 The student will complete at least 18 hours of graduate coursework with the “BLY” designation, excluding BLY 594.
 Additional career-relevant graduate course selection may be from other departments.
-The 18 hours of BLY coursework will include the following core sequence:
+BLY coursework will include the following core sequence: